This episode of our podcast focuses on explaining traceability to brand owners and what should they look for in a traceability solution?

 This information is available on every product that we buy from the market, which is largely in human readable format.
 When we are talking about an effective traceability application, it is where we link physical movement of the goods to the information flow.

 Automatic data capture technology needs to be used in order to facilitate capturing this information from time to time and without error.
 While this information is available to us in human readable format, this manual feed into systems can lead to human errors and effectiveness can go down.
-So, the best technology which can be used by any brand owner and it has to be done at the source, whoever is producing the product, whoever is actually building finished product, pushing it into the supply chains, they will be the stakeholders who should actually capture this information.
+So, the best technology which can be used by any brand owner and it has to be done at the source, whoever is producing the product, whoever is actually building a finished product, pushing it into the supply chains, they will be the stakeholders who should actually capture this information.

 So, generally, if they are using a barcode or if they are using a RFID tag, etc. what essentially it requires is, it should have the ID and if they intent to track it, it is again based on the criticality of the product, it should have the batch number of the products.
 So, these two should be the minimum things appearing on the barcode.